Estimated Reading Time: 5 Minutes

 - Don’t need to clean my driveway from snow,

-That is because I think I made a great choice 31 years ago.
-Others have done the same and went back because they couldn’t adjust (or didn’t want to).
+That is because I made a great choice 45 years ago.
+Others have done the same and returned because they couldn’t adjust (or didn’t want to).
 Some didn’t learn the language or started missing the grandkids.

 You make your own paradise.
 Costa Rica can also be hell.
-It takes some guts to move to Costa Rica, yes it does.
-I invite you to make the step, it’s not easy to do, but it is very satisfying.
-When you’re ready and you are looking to purchase property, please contact us.
+Yes, it takes some guts to move to Costa Rica.
+I invite you to make the step.
+It’s not easy, but it is very satisfying.
+When you’re ready, and you are looking to purchase property or would like to request a Zoom meeting with me, please get in touch with us.